Pen Argyl Area High School

-Pen Argyl Area High School is a for-year public high school located in Pen Argyl, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
+Pen Argyl Area High School is a four-year public high school located in Pen Argyl, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
 It is the only high school in the Pen Argyl Area School District.
-As of the 2021-22 school year, the school had an enrollment of 518 students, according to National Center for Education Statistics data.
+As of the 2023–24 school year, the school had an enrollment of 466 students, according to National Center for Education Statistics data.

 The school's colors are green and white and its mascot is the Green Knight.

 Athletics

 The school's athletic teams belong to the PIAA's District XI and are a member of the Colonial League.